 iPad Models Compared

-The iPad lineup is made up of two families: the iPad Air and the iPad mini.
+The iPad lineup is made up of three families: the iPad Pro, iPad Air and the iPad mini.
 But as you drill down to the individual models, there is plenty of variety in specs, features and price.
 Here's a quick breakdown.

 The 12.9-inch iPad Pro delivers a big and beautiful display, fast performance and long battery life, but it's best for creative pros.
 The Apple Pencil (sold separately for $99) delivers awesome precision, and the A9X processor can handle anything you throw at it.
 If you add the $169 Smart Keyboard, you've got a 2-in-1 that might be able to rival your laptop.

 The 9.7-inch iPad Pro offers the same beautiful display, power and support for the Apple Pencil and Smart Keyboard as its 12.9-inch big brother.
 The key differences are a more affordable $599 starting price, a Rose Gold option and the ability to shoot 4K video and 5-MP selfies.